Banking/ Insurance sector Exams

-SBI conducts a national-level exam for recruitment of Probationary Officers (SBI PO).
+SBI conducts a national-level exam for the recruitment of Probationary Officers (SBI PO).
 The exam is conducted in 3 main stages viz.
 Prelims, Mains and Group Discussion/ Interview.
 Prelims round forms the basis of qualification to Mains, after which the shortlisted candidates appear for Group Discussion/ Interview.

 Management entrance exams(MAT/ CAT/ NMAT)

 Management Aptitude Test (MAT) is a national-level management entrance examination.
-The test scores are used for admission to various MBA, PGDM and allied management programmes.
+The test scores are used for admission to various MBA, PGDM, and allied management programmes.
 The exam is conducted by All India Management Association (AIMA)

 MAT is held four times in a year: February, May, September and December.

-Similarly we provide coaching for CAT exam. (for updates keep checking our blog section)
+Similarly, we provide coaching for CAT exam. (for updates keep checking our blog section)

 SSC (Staff Selection Commission)